parkhilljosiah/parkhilljosiah/README.md

 <h1 align="center">Hi 🤙🏻, I'm Josiah Parkhill</h1>
-<h3 align="center">An experienced Frontend Web Developer with two years of proven success in fostering team collaboration to create visually appealing and user-centric web interfaces.
-Skilled in HTML, CSS, JavaScript, TypeScript, React, React Native, and Ionic, bringing a diverse language proficiency to contribute effectively.</h3>
+<h3 align="center">Over the past two years, I've dedicated countless hours to honing my Full-Stack Engineering skills, staying up-to-date with industry trends, and expanding my expertise.
+I take great pride in my proficiency in JavaScript, TypeScript, React.js, Next.js, and Node.js, as well as my adeptness in navigating technical documentation.
+My journey has been marked by continuous learning and growth, driven by a passion for creating seamless and efficient digital experiences.</h3>

-- 💬 Ask me about: **react**
+- 💬 Ask me about: **astro**

 - 📫 How to reach me: **parkhilljosiah@gmail.com**